Have you been to any NYC pop ups lately? Well, now’s your chance.

 Because we’re always popping up in a new city, we’ve partnered with CORT during our time in NYC.
 It helps us worry less about our space so that we can focus on exploring the city!
-Plus, we think our place looks pretty good
+Plus, we think they helped us make our place looks really good.

 Types of Pop Ups

 - Pop Up Shops – Temporary stores.
 We see a lot of these, especially during the holidays.